So what is The Science Basement?

 Personally, I like the idea of using art to raise people’s curiosity about science and improve communication between scientists and the people outside of the science bubble.

-The Science Basement is also supported by the Institute for Molecular Medicine Finland (FIMM), the Doctoral School in Health Sciences (DSHealth) at the University of Helsinki and the Otto A. Malm Foundation.
+The Science Basement is also supported by the Institute for Molecular Medicine Finland (FIMM), the Doctoral School in Health Sciences (DSHealth) at the University of Helsinki, the Otto A. Malm Foundation, and the Doctoral Programme in Materials Research and Nanosciences (MATRENA).